kumardeo/blogger-pwa/README.md

-# Blogger PWA using Cloudflare Workers
+# Blogger PWA

-Build a PWA for your Blogger Site using Cloudflare Workers and KV Store.
+Build a PWA for your Blogger site.

 ## Highlights